w3c/cg-program/proposals/continued-participation.md

 Through this policy, W3C acknowledges that the Web community has benefited from voluntary contributions to Community Group specifications.

 An individual invited to a Working Group under this policy is therefore not required to pay a fee.
-The individual's primary employer (or other relevant entity) is not required to become a W3C Member (but, of course, is welcome to join).
+The individual's primary employer (or other relevant entity) is not required to become a W3C Member (but, of course, is welcome to join as a paying Member).

 ## Experiment